Solotzy/xunwu/README.md

 # xunwu
-A Website of house search Based on Elasticsearch.
+A Website of house search Based on Elasticsearch, Spring Boot.